joejo-joestar/Agentic-AI-Notebooks/README.md

 ### [`utils/env_variables_setup.py`](utils/env_variables_setup.py)

-This is a simple script with three functions only.
+This is a simple script with only three functions.

 It runs the command line `conda` tool to `set`, `unset`, and `list` the variables.